openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 This specification focuses on mechanisms to carry End-User claims and accompanying metadata in JSON objects and JSON web tokens, typically as part of an OpenID Connect protocol exchange.
-Since such an exchange is supposed to take place in security sensitive use cases, implementers MUST combine this specification with an appropriate security profile for OpenID Connect.
+Since such an exchange is supposed to take place in security sensitive use cases, implementers MUST

+* ensure End-Users are authenticated on an approriate authentication assurance level, and
+* combine this specification with an appropriate security profile for OpenID Connect.

+## End-User Authentication

+Secure identification of End-Users not only depends on the identity verification at the OP but also on the strength of the user authentication at the OP.
+Combining a strong identification with weak authentication creates a false impression of security while being open to attacks.
+For example if an OP uses a simple PIN login, an attacker could guess the PIN of another user and identify himselves as the other user at a RP with a high identity assurance level.
+To prevent this kind of attack, RPs SHOULD request the OP to authenticate the user at a reasonable level, typically using multi factor authentication, when requesting verified End-User claims.
+OpenID Connect supports this by way of the `acr_values` request parameter.

+## Security Profile

 This specification does not define or require a particular security profile since there are several security profiles and new security profiles under developmewnt.
 Implementers shall be given flexibility to select the security profile that best suits